Governmental theory of atonement

 The governmental theory of the atonement (also known as the rectoral theory, or the moral government theory) is a doctrine in Christian theology concerning the meaning and effect of the death of Jesus Christ.
 It teaches that Christ suffered for humanity so that God could forgive humans without punishing them while still maintaining divine justice.
-In the modern era it is more often taught in non-Calvinist protestant circles, yet also bearing in mind that Arminius, John Wesley and other Arminians never speak clearly of it.
-It is drawn primarily from the works of Hugo Grotius and later theologians like John Miley and H. Orton Wiley.
+In the modern era, it is more often taught in non-Calvinist Protestant circles, though Arminius, John Wesley, and other Arminians never spoke clearly of it.
+It is drawn primarily from the works of Hugo Grotius and later theologians such as John Miley and H. Orton Wiley.

+Definition and terminology

 Definition

 Governmental theory holds that Christ's suffering was a real and meaningful substitute for the punishment humans deserve, but it did not consist of Christ's receiving the exact punishment due to sinful people.
 Instead, God publicly demonstrated his displeasure with sin through the suffering of his own sinless and obedient Son as a propitiation.
 Christ's suffering and death served as a substitute for the punishment humans might have received.
 On this basis, God is able to extend forgiveness while maintaining divine order, having demonstrated the seriousness of sin and thus allowing his wrath to "pass over."

+Terminology

+The governmental theory of the atonement is also known as the "rectoral theory" or "moral government theory".